-Sky Power has announced the introduction of a new injection and ignition system, which is compatible with all of 3W International‘s UAV (unmanned aerial vehicle) gasoline and heavy fuel (HF) engines.
-Sky Power, a performance partner of 3W, designed the new systems to reduce the engines’ fuel consumption.
+Sky Power, a leading manufacturer of 2-stroke combustion and Wankel engines for UAS, has announced the introduction of a new injection and ignition system, which is compatible with their UAV (unmanned aerial vehicle) gasoline and heavy fuel (HF) engines.
+Sky Power designed the new systems to reduce engines fuel consumption.

 “The efficient use of UAS is becoming increasingly important for our customers.
 That’s why we as engine manufacturers are interested in a reduction of fuel consumption,” explained Karl Schudt, managing director of Sky Power GmbH.
 “Exhaust, ambient air, and engine temperatures as well as air pressure can influence fuel consumption.
 So, these parameters must be permanently controlled to control the engine efficiently.
 The optimization of engine management was therefore one of the new development’s goals.”